mikewest/http-state-tokens/README.md

 # Explainer: Tightening HTTP State Management

+Mike West, July 2018

+_©2018, Google, Inc. All rights reserved._

+(_Though this isn't a proposal that's well thought out, and stamped solidly with the Google Seal of Approval.
+It's a collection of interesting ideas for discussion, nothing more, nothing less._)

 ## A Problem

 Cookies allow the nominally stateless HTTP protocol to support stateful sessions, enabling practically